-A baker’s cyst, also known as a popliteal cyst, is a fluid filled sac that forms behind the knee that is commonly seen in those that have knee osteoarthritis.
+A baker’s cyst behind the knee, also known as a popliteal cyst, is a fluid filled sac that forms that is commonly seen in those that have knee osteoarthritis.
 This is likely because with knee osteoarthritis there is a disturbance in the knee mechanics by the lack of muscular support which can cause an increase in production of fluid in the joint.
 This leads to a baker’s cyst which can lead to back of knee pain.
 These are rarely dangerous and likely more annoying than anything with pain and limited range of motion as typical side effects.
 Baker’s cysts behind the knees don’t typically require surgical intervention and likely can be treated with physical therapy, movement, heat or ice and other ways to reduce inflammation.

 Have you ever noticed a small to medium sized bump behind your knee?